 Around 12,000 men are raped in the UK every year, and more than 70,000 are sexually abused or assaulted.
 Striving for an accurate and sensitive portrayal, the ITV soap’s bosses have been working with local charity Survivors Manchester.

-Hollyoaks notably covered male rape back in 2000 when football rivalry between Luke Morgan (Gary Lucy) and Mark Gibbs (Colin Parry) took a sinister turn, with Luke the victim of a changing room attack, whilst BBC soap EastEnders was reported to have shied away from the subject a few years ago.
+Hollyoaks notably tackled male rape back in 2000 when football rivalry between Luke Morgan (Gary Lucy) and Mark Gibbs (Colin Parry) took a sinister turn with Luke the victim of a changing room attack whilst the BBC’s EastEnders was reported to have shied away from the subject a few years ago.